getify/You-Dont-Know-JS/up & going/ch3.md

 But is coercion really so confusing, so bad, so treacherous, that your code is doomed from the start if you use it?

-I say no. After having built up an understanding of how types and values really work in Chapters 1-3, Chapter 4 takes on this debate and fully explain how coercion works, in all its nooks and crevices.
+I say no. After having built up an understanding of how types and values really work in Chapters 1-3, Chapter 4 takes on this debate and fully explains how coercion works, in all its nooks and crevices.
 We see just what parts of coercion really are surprising and what parts actually make complete sense if given the time to learn.

 But I'm not merely suggesting that coercion is sensible and learnable, I'm asserting that coercion is an incredibly useful and totally underestimated tool that *you should be using in your code.* I'm saying that coercion, when used properly, not only works, but makes your code better.
 All the naysayers and doubters will surely scoff at such a position, but I believe it's one of the main keys to upping your JS game.